Chol1000/alu-shell/permissions/README.md

 ### 7-everybody
 This script adds execution permission to the owner, the group owner, and the other users, to the file `hello`.

+### 8-James_Bond
+This script sets the permissions for the file `hello` so that the owner and group have no permissions, and other users have all permissions.